negativeOne1/gocudnn/README.md

 # gocudnn [![Coverage Status](https://coveralls.io/repos/github/dereklstinson/gocudnn/badge.svg?branch=master)](https://coveralls.io/github/dereklstinson/gocudnn?branch=master)
 <p><img alt="Gopher" title="GoCu" src="GoCu.png" width="500"/></p>

 V0.1_75_101 is compiling.
-It is cudnn 7.5 w/ cuda 10.1, There might be bugs.
+It is cudnn 7.5 w/ CUDA 12.9, There might be bugs.
 Send me a pull request.

 I made a BatchNormalD descriptor and BatchNormDEx descriptor.
 You will call this with a "Create" function. and set it like the other descriptors.